CommitAnalyzingService/CAS_CodeRepoAnalyzer/README.md

 ###Installing rpy2
 * Assumes you are working on Ubuntu 12.04

 Getting rpy2 to work can be a bit tricky.
-First, make sure you install R:
-1. Get the repository SSL key and import it to apt by doing
+First, make sure R is installed.
+To do this, first get the repository SSL key and import it to apt by doing

   ```
   gpg --keyserver keyserver.ubuntu.com --recv-key E084DAB9
   gpg -a --export E084DAB9 | sudo apt-key add -
   ```

-2. Edit the list of sources `gksudo gedit /etc/apt/sources.list`.
-   Then, add the following repo at the bottom:`deb http://cran.ma.imperial.ac.uk/bin/linux/ubuntu precise/`
+Then, Edit the list of sources `gksudo gedit /etc/apt/sources.list` and add the following repo at the bottom:`deb http://cran.ma.imperial.ac.uk/bin/linux/ubuntu precise/`

-3. Install R
+Finally, we can install R by running the following commands:

   ```
   sudo apt-get update